What are the P1 tests?

 Presumably, the government hoped this would kick the controversy into the long grass for a while; but it continued to crop up in the media.
 On 7-1-19, the Scotsman summarised all the evidence to be presented to the Education and Skills Committee during January (useful if you don’t want to plough through all 100 pages.)
 Then, as the Committee met for the first time, the Herald revealed that the Scottish Government was misrepresenting top academics by saying they support P1 testing when they don’t (first revelation on 9-1-19, second on 10-9-19).

 The five meetings of the Education and Skills Committee’s review of SNSA were broadcast and recordings can be found in the Scottish Parliament TV archive.
-The Chair of Upstart gave evidence on 30-1-19 and followed up with a piece in the TESS; other critics of SNSA appeared on 6-2-19, James McEnany who also wrote on the subject in TESS.
+Sue Palmer, the Chair of Upstart, gave evidence on 30-1-19 and followed up with a piece in the TESS; other critics of SNSA appeared on 6-2-19, James McEnany who also wrote on the subject in TESS.
 A piece by Emma Seith summed up the general atmosphere of confusion and unreality.
 The Committee’s final report should be available here.